seanbreckenridge/git_doc_history/README.md

 Copy and track files in `git`, and a library to traverse the history

-Really, the `doc` isn't super accurate, but 'file/index/history' is such an overloaded term when it comes to `git`

-I use this to track my `todo.txt` files, changes to configuration files, any shell histories which don't support timestamps (see all of my config files [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.config/git_doc_history))
+I use this to track my [`todo.txt`](https://github.com/todotxt/todo.txt-cli) files, changes to configuration files, any shell histories which don't support timestamps (see all of my config files [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.config/git_doc_history))

 This copies the files to a different directory, so it doesn't interfere with the application/configuration

 By copying those files to a separate directory, I can always roll back to previous file, or see what the file was like a couple days/months ago.

-For shell histories/files which are unique lines of text (e.g., my `todo.txt` file) this also lets me estimate timestamps for when new lines were added to the history/text files, using the `iter_diffs` below, which emits added/removed events for individual events with estimated times
+For shell histories/files which are unique lines of text (e.g., my `todo.txt` file) this also lets me estimate timestamps for when new lines were added to the history/text files, using the `iter_commit_snapshots` and `parse_snapshot_diffs` below, which emits added/removed events for individual lines with estimated times

+This was mostly created for [HPI](https://github.com/seanbreckenridge/HPI), so I don't have to rewrite the code to extract lines for git history over and over

 ## Installation